Skip to main content

 Have Specific Questions About Exempt vs. Nonexempt Employees?
 Contact a Lawyer

-If you work for a company as an exempt employee -- meaning you're not bound by overtime restrictions and other limitations -- it's possible you may have been miscategorized.
+The differences between exempt and nonexempt employees cause a lot of confusion.
+If a company employs you as an exempt employee, they may have miscategorized you, and you may deserve overtime pay.
 Your first step should be to resolve the issue directly with your employer, as it could be an honest mistake.
 However, if you believe your rights have been violated, you should consider speaking with a skilled employment law attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help